prorev/prorev.github.io/_posts/2021-09-16-opencv_dll_load_failed.md

 **ImportError: DLL load failed: The specified module could not be found.**

 This problem means some opencv dlls are missing.
-Opencv has a cv2.pyd file packaged as a dynamic link library.
-It contains Python code which can be called out to and used by other Python applications.
+Opencv has a cv2.pyd file packaged as a **dynamic link library**.

-Most likely the problem with this message is some of the cv2.pyd dependencies are not loading.
+The problem indicates some of the cv2.pyd DLL dependencies are not loading.

+Here are the steps to resolve.

-## Steps to solve: DLL load failed: The specified module could not be found.
+## Steps to resolve: DLL load failed: The specified module could not be found.

 Here are the steps you need to check: